bdazl/dotfiles/etc/zsh/README.md

 * [x] Move current functionality to separate units
 * [x] Add special keys like HOME, END, ARROWS (long overdue)
 * Source the zshenv into Dotbot and use variables to determine where to put stuff.
+* Directory for zshenv.
+Break coupling
+* Rename functions from undercase to minus

 # Debug